Want to know how I batch all of my social media content? I’m spilling all my secrets with you in this post.

 Listen up!
 Because what I’m about to share with you is going to help you save SO MUCH TIME, reach more people, and actually have a life #winning

-After I shared my batching secrets with students inside the Impact Blogging Academy, one of them recently said,
+After I shared my batching secrets with students inside our online training programs, one of them recently said,

 “I used to wonder why bigger people in the online space talked about “passive income” when they were on every social media platform all day.
 It seemed like a ton of work to me.
 I’m starting to definitely see how it’s possible to be present without putting in tremendous effort and it’s exciting.
 Batching/scheduling/planning has been a major help for me and given me tons of confidence to keep going.”